FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 Useful for determining the width of the relevant bounds.
 Any of the bounds may be the effective one (max load or min load).

+During the search, one or both bounds may be missing.

 A goal is achieved (at the end of the search) when the final target's relevant bounds have width no larger than the goal width.

+Additional trial results may affect current relevant bounds so a target achieved at one moment may stop being achieved later.

 #### Candidate selector

-A stateful object (a finite state machine) focusing on a single target, used to determine next trial input.
+A stateful object focusing on a single goal (whole target chain), used to determine next trial input.

-Initialized for a pair of targets: the current target and its preceding target (if any).
+Internally, a single selector may be using different strategies, switching between them according to information available.

+Public state (shared with all selectors) is the database of all trial results measured so far and a global width (to avoid interleaving external searches).

-Private state (not shared with other selectors) consists of mode and flags.
+Private state (not shared with other selectors) consists of current target, current strategy (including its private state), current width (shared by all strategies belonging to the same selector), and at least two load values (to guarantee progress between targets, one value may be missing) called initial bounds.
-Public state (shared with all selectors) is the actual relevant bounds for both targets (current and precedinig).

-After accepting a trial result, each selector can nominate one candidate (or no candidate) for the next trial measurement.

-##### Current target

-This is the target this selector tries to achieve.

-##### Preceding target

-The target (if any) preceding to the current target.

-While this selector does not focus on the preceding target, the relevant bounds for the preceding target are used as hints when the current bound does not have enough of its relevant bounds.

 ##### Candidate

-The trial input (if any) this selecor nominates.
+The trial input (if any) this selector nominates.

+Each selector can nominate one candidate (or no candidate) for the next trial measurement inputs.
+One candidate is chosen by the controller (becoming a winner), the selector which nominated the winner may get prioritized in next nomination round.

 The trial duration attribute is always the current target trial duration.
-The trial load attribute depends on the selector state.
+The trial load attribute depends on the current selector strategy.

+##### Winner

+If the candidate previously nominated by a selector was the one that got measured, the candidate is called a winner.

 Candidates have defined ordering, to simplify finding the winner.
 If load differs, the candidate with lower load is preferred.
 If load is the same but duration differs, the candidate with larger duration is preferred.
+In case of tie, the selector nominating the previous winner may ask for preferrence.
+Otherwise, the goal earlier in the list is preferred.

+In most cases, the last two conditions have zero impact on results, but they make it easier to follow the internal logic.

+##### Current target

+This is the target this selector tries to achieve currently.

+Each selector starts focusing on its initial target.
+When a target is reached, its subsequent target becomes the new current, up until the final target is achieved.

+Strategies are designed in such a way each selector always nominates a candidate, unless the final target (and hence its goal) is achieved.

+In principle, it is possible for a goal to stop being achieved (when subsequent trials change the classification of a relevant bound), in which case the selector starts nominating a candidate again.
+Only when no selector nominates a load, the MLRsearch main loop is done.

+A selector never needs to revert its focus to a preceding target, as it retains enough private state to always make progress.

+##### Initial bounds

+Two load values used to guarantee progress.
+One of them may be missing.

+At the time the selector is created for the first time, the two values are computed from forwarding rates of pre-initial trials (only one is guaranteed to be a relevant bound for the initial target).

+When the current target (that the selector is focusing on) changes from preceding to next, the relevant bounds of the preceding target become the new initial bounds.

-##### Selector mode
+##### Selector strategy

-During its lifetime, selector proceeds through the following modes.
-In order, but some modes may be skipped or revisited.

-Each mode has its own strategy of determining the candidate load (if any).

-###### Waiting

-Not enough relevant bounds (even for the preceding target).
-In this mode, the selector abstains from nominating a candidate.
+Strategy is a piece of logic for nominating a candidate.

-This selector leaves this mode when preceding target's selector is done.

-###### Halving
+When focusing on current target, selector tries to apply strategies in a fixed order, nominating the first candidate load a strategy nominates.

+Each strategy has its specific conditions on when to nominate a load, hat global width to set if the candidate becomes a winner, and when to request a precedence upon winning.

+If no strategy wants to nominate, it means the current target is reached.
+If it is not the final target, its next target becomes the new current and the list of strategies is queried again (after resetting any internal state conditioned on the old target, such as initial bounds).

+There is some logic common to all strategies.
-Candidate is in the middle of the relevant bounds of the preceding target.
+If a load is nominated, it must be higher than the relevant lower bound (if it exists) of the current target, and lower than the relevant upper bound (if it exists) of the current target.

-If the relevant bounds are narrow enough already, this mode is skipped.
+If, after measuring a trial based on winner candidate, the load does not become either the new lower relevant bound or the new upper relevant bound (of the current target), the selector requests to get a precedence.

+FIXME: Is precedence needed?
+Perhaps only for external search expansion?

+###### Halve Strategy

+Candidate is in the middle of the initial bounds, if their width is more than one but no more than two target widths.

 As the preceding target had double width, just one halving load needs to be measured.

-Selector uses a flag to avoid re-entering this mode once it finished measuring the halved load.

-###### Upgrading
+###### Refine Strategy

-This mode activates when one relevant bound for the current target is present and there is a matching relevant bound of the preceding target within the current target width.
+Nominate any initial bound that is not an upper bound or a lower bound yet.

-Candidate is the load of the matching bound from the preceding target.
+The intent is to add more trial result to increase duration sum, so the load (which was probably a relevant bound of the treceding target) becomes a relevant bound of the current target.

-At most one bound load is measured, depending on halving outcome.
-Private flags are used to avoid upgrading at later times once selector finished measuring the upgraded load.

-###### Extending
+###### Extend Strategy

-Refined already but the other relevant bound for the current target is still missing.
 Nominate new candidate according to external search.
-Initial target selectors skip all previous modes.

-A private value is used to track the width to be used in next load extension (increasing geometrically).
-For initial target selectors, the starting width may be chosen based on pre-initial trial results.

-If both relevant bounds are present at the current load, but the lower bound is far away (compared to tracked width), the candidate from this mode is preferred (as long as the load is larger than the candidate load of bisecting mode).
+This strategy activates when one relevant bound is missing.

+If the load moves the original relevant bound (not creating the missing bound), both pre-strategy and global widths are expanded according to goal expansion coefficient.

+An analogous strategy is also queried when both relevant bounds exist, and its candidate is nominated if it is closer to initial bound than the candidate of bisect strategy.

 ###### Bisecting

-Both relevant bounds for the current target are available, but they are too far from each other.
-Candidate is in the middle.
+If both relevant bounds exist for the current target, but they are more than current target width apart, nominate a middle load.

 Contrary to halving, the candidate load does not need to be at the exact middle.
 For example if the width of the current relevant bounds is three times as large as the target width, it is advantageous to split the interval in 1:2 ratio (choosing the lower candidate load), as it can save one bisect.

-###### Done

-Both relevant bounds for the current target are available, the width is no larger than the target width.
-No candidate.

-If a selector reaches the done state, it is still possible later trials invalidate its relevant lower bound (by proving a lower load is in fact a new uper bound), making the selector transition into extending or bisecting mode.

-##### Active selector

-Derived from a common goal, the earliest selector which nominates a candidate is considered to be the active selector for this goal.
-Candidates from other selectors of the same goal are ignored.

-It is quite possible selectors focusing on other goals have already found a lower bound relevant to multiple targets in a chain.
-In that case, we want the most-initial of the target selectors (not already in done mode) to have the nomination.

-Otherwise (when in extending mode and missun relevant upper bound) the closer-to-final selectors would nominate candidates at lower load but at too high duration sum, preventing some of the time savings.

-##### Winner

-If the candidate previously nominated by a selector was the one that got measured, the candidate is called a winner.

-A selector observing its previous candidate was a winer can use simplified logic when determining the mode, as it knows no other selectors may have changed the relevant loads unexpectedly.

 ### Controller output